syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#REF! - occurs if value argument is not a valid value.
+&#35;REF! - occurs if value argument is not a valid value.

-#NA - occurs if value argument is a sheet name that is not valid.
+&#35;NA - occurs if value argument is a sheet name that is not valid.

 #### Example: